Skip to content

 Applied learning

-You will have the opportunity, should you choose, to arrange a year-long placement in between your third and fourth years.
-This gives you a real-world experience to prepare you for your future career.
+You’ll have the opportunity to arrange a year-long work placement in between your second and third years.
+This gives you valuable work experience to prepare you for your future career – and allows you to graduate with an Applied Professional Diploma to add to your CV.

 UG open day 2022